Red Pepper Flakes: Control Heat and Flavor with Proven Cooking Techniques

 Conclusion: Using Red Pepper Flakes Like a Pro

 Understanding red pepper flakes' unique properties transforms how you use them in cooking.
 By recognizing their oil solubility, pH sensitivity, and textural advantages, you can control heat progression and enhance flavor complexity in everyday cooking.
-Start with these simple applications:
+Start with these science-backed applications:

 • Add to oil first when making sauces for gradual heat infusion